 If you are not sure about features then we suggest you take a look at some of our best running watches such as Forerunner 110 vs. 210 for limited functionality GPS watches or 310XT vs. 610 vs. 910XT for higher spec GPS devices.
 Decide on the features that are “must have” and those that are “nice to have”.
 Obviously, the more features you want, the more expensive the watch is going to be.

 Do You Need to Record Cycling and/or Swimming Data?

 If yes, then what data?
-Would you be happy with just speed, distance and heart rate?
-For serious cycling you’ll need one that works with a compatible bike speed/cadence sensor (usually available as an optional extra).
-For swimming you’ll need a fully waterproof watch.
+Would you be happy with the just speed, distance, and heart rate?
+For serious cycling, you’ll need one that works with a compatible bike speed/cadence sensor (usually available as an optional extra).
+For swimming, you’ll need a fully waterproof watch.